arsharaj/project-servo/README.md

 ### Running Tests

-Run the following command to execute the test suite : `command to run tests`
+Run the following command to execute the test suite : `go test ./tests/...`

 ### Contributing